VSCodium/vscodium/README.md

 ### How are the VSCodium binaries built?
 If you would like to see the commands we run to build `vscode` into VSCodium binaries, have a look at the [`.travis.yml` file](https://github.com/VSCodium/vscodium/blob/master/.travis.yml) (for Linux and OS X builds) and the [`win32-build.yml` file](https://github.com/VSCodium/vscodium/blob/master/win32-build.yml) (for Windows builds).
 These build files call all the other scripts in the repo.
 If you find something that doesn't make sense, feel free to ask about it [on Gitter](https://gitter.im/VSCodium/Lobby).

-The builds are run every day, but exit early if there isn't a new release from Microsoft.
+The builds are run every day but exit early if there isn't a new release from Microsoft.
 To examine the build logs, go [here for Linux / OS X](https://travis-ci.com/VSCodium/vscodium) and [here for Windows](https://dev.azure.com/vscodium/VSCodium/_build?definitionId=1)

 ## <a id="supported-os"></a>Supported OS
 - [x] OS X (`zip`, `dmg`)